nearform/angular-patterns-workshop/apps/slides/slides/image.md

 - Create a movie summary card component that takes a movie summary as an input and displays the movie title, description, and poster image
 - The poster image will need to be added to the response of the movie service, the **TMDB** API will return a `poster_path` from the `movies/popular` endpoint
 - Bind the movie image to an `img` tag's `src` attribute, and the movie title to the `alt` attribute using [property binding](https://angular.io/guide/property-binding)
-- 💡 You will need to convert the relative `poster_path` to an absolute URL using the `tmdbPosterThumbnailUrl` utility provided
+- 💡 You will need to convert the relative `poster_path` to an absolute URL using the `tmdbPosterThumbnailUrl` utility provided in `@app/utilities`
 - 💡 You can use the [Material UI Card](https://material.angular.io/components/card/overview) component to style the movie summary

 </div>